-3. To partner with the LAUSD schools in our local community to raise our collective educational excellence, especially relative to high school graduation rates as well as familiarity & access to the college application, acceptance and matriculation processes.
-RKMS believes it is the job of middle school to ensure when students are promoted from 8th grade, they are able to enter high school confidently able to complete the A-G requirements, as necessary for college acceptance.
+RKHS believes it is the job of middle school to ensure when students are promoted from 8th grade, they are able to confidently complete the A-G requirements in high school, as necessary for college acceptance.

-To achieve this, RKMS has built the educational program to focus on strong literacy and numeracy skills, as well as social-emotional preparation, development of identity, building confidence, empathy and leadership values.
+To achieve this, RKHS has built the educational program to focus on strong literacy and numeracy skills, as well as social-emotional preparation, development of identity, building confidence, empathy and leadership values.
+Rise Kohyang High School was founded in 2016 to help complete the vision of creating a TK-12 option for families in our Koreatown corridor.RKHS scholars will become lifelong learners who are empathetic self-advocates, who celebrate diversity, and are empowered to succeed in college and life.